mhnuk2007/spring-sec-demo/README.md

 - **Passwords are stored in plain text for demo purposes.** For production, use a password encoder like BCrypt.
 - To add roles or authorities, extend the `User` entity and update `UserPrincipal` accordingly.

+## Password Security Update

+- As of the latest version, **all user passwords are securely hashed using BCrypt** before being saved to the database.
+- The authentication provider is also configured to use BCrypt, ensuring passwords are always checked securely.
+- **Plain-text passwords are no longer accepted or stored anywhere in the application.**

+### Registration Flow
+- When registering a new user, the password is hashed with BCrypt (version `$2Y`, strength 12).
+- During login, the provided password is checked against the stored hash using BCrypt.

+### Why BCrypt?
+- BCrypt is the industry standard for password hashing, providing strong protection against brute-force and rainbow table attacks.
+- Always use hashed passwords in production systems.

+### Example (for verification)
+- When a user registers, the hashed password will be output to the console (for debug/testing only).

+---

+All other security and usage instructions remain the same, but your application is now **production-ready for password security**.

 ## Usage

 - Start the application and access any endpoint.
 You will be prompted for HTTP Basic credentials.